gimseng/99-ML-Learning-Projects/README.md

 2. If enough people are interested in that issue ticket, hopefully either you or someone else will write the exercise statement properly similar to the style of a lab exercise/homework question.

 3. Then someone will fork the repo, write up their solution, with a bit of polish and documentation, submit a pull request.
 I'm going to write up a contributing guide soon.
-For now, the guideline is just: create a folder, say '001' with two subfolder 'exercise' and 'solution.
-Then dump codes inside.
-I created a silly project 000 as an example of a hello-world Python code.
+For now, the guideline is just: create a folder, say `007` with two subfolders `exercise` and `solution`.
+A `data` subfolder might be useful too.
+Then provide descriptions in `readme.md` in the subfolders.
+Finally, provide your favorite solutions in the `solution` folder, preferably in a notebook format

 4. Some of us will scrutinize the codes, review, make suggestions and eventually include (merge) them into the main project repo.

+5. At anytime, someone can repeat suggest improvements/changes to 3-4 above for a particular exercise.
+This is done by creating an issue ticket for improvement/enhancement.
+One can then repeat 3-4.

-5. Repeat 3-4 above for a particular exercise.
-Repeat 1-5 indefinitely till we hit 99/99 projects.
+6. Finally, repeat 1-5 indefinitely till we hit 99/99 projects.

 Please see [general contribution guidelines](CONTRIBUTING.md) for more details.

 Please abide by [code of conduct guidelines](CODE_OF_CONDUCT.md) to have an open and friendly open source collaboration.

 Goal: 99 Projects
-Current: 3 Project
+Current: 4 Projects

 ## Table of Contents